Stained glass in aa spiral

 15. Trust the Father to guide.

 It takes nine months to develop a little human life and years to construct a personality.
-Likewise, you won’t create a solution over-night.
+Likewise, you won’t create a solution overnight.
 It must move from conception to birth.
 So, embrace patience.

 Creativity rarely blooms from the crevice of chaos.
-It takes concerted discipline, intellectual fervor and spiritual commitment.
+It takes concerted discipline, intellectual fervor, and spiritual commitment.
 Add to that the depth of your own personal character from which to draw.
 All are a part of the joyful journey toward becoming more like our loving Creator.

 Share This Story